 For animals who are more likely to burrow, such as hamsters and mice, increasing the amount of bedding you use in the winter months can help your small pet make a warmer burrow for themselves.
 The type of bedding you use for your pet can also play an important role in keeping your pet warm.
-Recycled cardboard bedding such as Carefresh Bedding of Kaytee Softsorb often hold a better nest structure for burrowing animals, and can be a better choice then wood shavings or pellet type beddings.
+Recycled cardboard bedding such as Carefresh Bedding of Kaytee Softsorb often hold a better nest structure for burrowing animals and can be a better choice than wood shavings or pellet type beddings.

 Nesting Materials and Containers

-Providing a well insulated nest box made of heavy wood, ceramic or thick plastic can also provide an insulated area for your pet to sleep.
+Providing a well-insulated nest box made of heavy wood, ceramic or thick plastic can also provide an insulated area for your pet to sleep.
 Be sure that your heavier nest box is placed in a secure area where your pet will not be able to overturn it or have it fall on them.

 Providing extra nesting material such as unscented shredded paper towels, toilet tissue or facial tissue can be a good option for nesting hamsters, mice or rats.
 Smalls scraps of fleece can also provide good nesting material.

-For larger species like rats, chinchillas, guinea pigs and rats, draping a piece of fleece fabric over another nest container (such as an igloo, tent or tunnel) can provide some extra insulation.
+For larger species like rats, chinchillas, and rats, draping a piece of fleece fabric over another nest container (such as an igloo, tent or tunnel) can provide some extra insulation.
 Tube type hammocks also provide a great snuggle spot for rodents to curl up in.

 Some bunnies will appreciate a cat or small dog bed with some extra padding.
 Some cat beds are sold with overhangs and provide a nice bed spot for a chilly bunny.